-Olympic National Park welcomed 3 104 455 visitors in 2018, which made it the ninth most visited national park in the country.
-Just a year before that, it attracted more than 3.4 million visitors.
-This means that there was a 9% decrease in recreational visits between 2017 and 2018.
+Olympic National Park welcomed 3 245 806 visitors in 2019, which made it the ninth most visited national park in the country.
+Just a year before that, it attracted more than 3.1 million visitors.
+This means that there was a 4.55% increase in recreational visits between 2018 and 2019.

 Famous for the diversity of ecosystems that coexist on the territory of the national park (thanks to the different features, climates, and conditions, including mountains, rivers, lakes, forests, and more than 70 miles of wild coastline), Olympic is located in northwestern Washington and covers nearly a million acres (922 650 to be exact).

-Grand Teton National Park was the eighth most visited national park in the United States last year with 3 491 151 visitors.
-The increase in the annual recreational visits for the 2017-2018 period exceeded 5% as the park attracted more than 3 317 000 visitors in 2017.
+Grand Teton National Park was the eighth most visited national park in the United States last year with 3 405 614 visitors.
+The decrease in the annual recreational visits for the 2018-2019 period was nearly 2.5% as the park attracted more than 3 491 000 visitors in 2018.

-Located in the state of Wyoming, the national park encompasses 310 000 acres of diverse landscapes.
+Located in the state of Wyoming (like another top 10 national park – Yellowstone), the national park encompasses 310 000 acres of diverse landscapes.
 The combination of piedmont lakes, glacial canyons, rock, snow, and ice make the national park perfect for hiking and camping, climbing and mountaineering, skiing and snowboarding.
 The 320 km (200 miles) of trails attract thousands of hikers and backpackers to the Grand Teton National Park.
 The Tetons are bug-free year-round and offer great views and scenic hikes through green meadows, diverse woodlands, and beautiful lakeshores.
 The hiking season runs roughly from June to October depending on elevation and weather conditions.
 Avoid hiking alone and night hiking, if possible, to avoid dangerous encounters with bears and other large animals.

-The seventh most popular national park, Acadia, welcomed approximately 3.54 million visitors in 2018, 1% more than the number of people who had visited it in 2017 when it welcomed 3.5 million visitors.
+The seventh most popular national park, Acadia, welcomed approximately 3.44 million visitors in 2018, roughly 100 000 less than the number of people who had visited it in 2018 when it welcomed 3.54 million visitors.

 Located in Maine, Acadia National Park is the only national park in the northeastern United States.
 It encompasses around 49 000 acres.
 Due to the mountains, ocean coastline, woodlands, and wetlands, Acadia offers landscape and biological diversity.